taudac/taudac-driver-dkms/README.md

 ### Installing the Kernel Headers

-To build the driver, we will need to install the kernel headers.
-The way to do it depends on the distribution you are using.
+To build the driver, we need to install the kernel headers.
+The method depends on your distribution.

-The **Raspbian** way:
+**Raspbian / Raspberry Pi OS:**

     sudo apt-get install linux-headers-$(uname -r)

-Please be patient, _"Unpacking raspberrypi-kernel-headers"_ might take an hour or so...
+Please be patient, _"Unpacking raspberrypi-kernel-headers"_ might take a while...

-The **Volumio** way:
+**Volumio:**

     sudo volumio kernelsource

-### Installing the driver
+### Building and Installing

-To build and install the driver using DKMS do:
+Build and install the driver using DKMS:

     sudo dkms install -m taudac -v 2.5.0 --force

-### Uninstalling the driver
+### Uninstalling

-The driver can be uninstalled using DKMS with:
+Uninstall the driver using DKMS:

     sudo dkms remove -m taudac -v 2.5.0 --all